Program Standards

 The entry-level Master’s Occupational Therapy curriculum requires students to participate in seven trimesters of academic work (63 credits) and two trimesters of field work (6 credits) for a total of 69 credits.

-Level II Fieldwork experiences for all students require the completion of two full-time three-month-long Level II Fieldwork experiences (3 credits for each fieldwork) directly following the last academic trimester.
-All Level II Fieldwork must be completed within eighteen (18) months after completion of the academic coursework.
+All students must complete two full-time three-month-long (12 weeks at a minimum) Level II Fieldwork experiences (3 credits for each fieldwork) directly following the last academic trimester.
+All Level II Fieldwork must be completed within eighteen ( 18 ) months after completion of the academic coursework.

 The degree conferred upon completion of the program is a Master of Science in Occupational Therapy for those already holding Bachelor degrees or higher, and a combined Bachelor of Science/Master of Science degree for COTAs holding an Associate degree.